Local development with Catalyst

 Important: All Dapr SDKs use the gRPC protocol by default, except for JavaScript, which uses HTTP.

-All App IDs in a project will use the same endpoint to establish connectivity from the Dapr Client to Catalyst.
+All App IDs in a project will use the same endpoints to establish connectivity from the Dapr Client to Catalyst.
 You can retrieve the project endpoints from the diagrid project list

 command or using the Connect to Project